mxz7/nypsi/economy/fishinghunting.md

 ## how do i get a fishing rod / gun?

-you can obtain a fishing rod or gun through crates. the easiest way to get crates is by voting daily with `$vote`. you can earn more vote crates each day by working hard and reaching high levels of prestige
+you can obtain a fishing rod or gun through crates. the easiest way to get crates is by voting daily with `/vote`. you can earn more vote crates each day by working hard and reaching high levels of prestige. p.s don't forget to turn vote reminders on!! (`/settings me notifications`)

 ## different levels of item